DavidMaglica/DistSys-MiniProjekti/MiniProjekt1/README.md

 ### 2. Second microservice

 This microservice asynchronously calls the "Fake E-ucenje API" microservice and it sends the data as a dictionary to the Worker tokenizer (WT) microservice

+Expanded Fake M1.
+After getting the collection of URL-s, the microservice asynchronously clones the repositories.
+Asynchronously reads line by line the recieved python files and sends strings to the WTMs.

+!!!
+To run M1+ it's needed to run the following command in the terminal: `git config --system core.longpaths true `

 ### 3. Third microservice